greyshell/python_programming/utility_scripts/lab_vpn/README.md

 ## Description
-`lab-vpn.py` helps to automate the openvpn connection for the InfoSec labs (i.e. PWK / CTP / WAPTx / AWAE).
+`lab_vpn.py` helps to automate the openvpn connection for the InfoSec labs (i.e. PWK / CTP / WAPTx / AWAE).

+note:
-note: store your vpn and email password inside linux keyring.
+- you can use `creds_manager.py` helper script to store your vpn and email password in linux keyring.

 ### Usage
 ```